 Hello readers, I know, I know.
 This website hasn’t been updated regularly in months.
 But in my defense, I have been writing my ass off.
 So I’m going to try and catch up the best I can by doing one post a day from here on out.
 Up first, my roundup/essay from AFI FEST 2012 for Little White Lies.
 Hope you enjoy, and thanks for sticking around.

-Category Archives: Film Festivals
+Category Archives for Film Festivals

 Cannes 2012 (Review Index)